smckech/lordcephei.github.io/pages/appfunc.md

 ---
 layout: page-fullwidth
-title: "Functionalities Of The Suite By Application"
+title: "Functionalities Of The Suite By Physical Application"
 subheadline: ""
 show_meta: false
 teaser: ""